The evolution of food hoarding: from environmental pressures to brain mechanisms #HOARDEVOL

 Song production and the social environment

-Song production is costly; therefore, males should modulate its production according to its probable benefits.
-For example, males may increase song production when receptive females are near by.
+Song production is costly; therefore, males should modulate their song production according to its probable benefits.
+For example, males may increase song production when receptive females are nearby.
 To explore this I investigated the influence of female availability and attentiveness upon song investment in male house finches, Haemorhous mexicanus.
 House finches are highly social and non-territorial.
 Yet the influence of other males within a social group upon male song production is unknown.

-Therefore, I manipulated male attractiveness by changing plumage colouration through carotenoid supplementation, and investigated whether male attractiveness or the relative attractiveness of the male social group influenced investment in song.
+I manipulated male attractiveness by changing plumage colouration through carotenoid supplementation and investigated whether male attractiveness or the relative attractiveness of the male social group influenced investment in song.